 If you moved to Norway prior to the end of the transition agreement, you have the right to remain in Norway.
 That's assuming you were probably registered and had the right to live in Norway in the first place, of course!

 However, to prove those rights, British citizens are required to register for a new category of residence.
 All British citizens who moved to Norway prior to 2021 must register for the residence certificate and new identity card.

 I have been through the process and surprisingly it was very straightforward.
 It required giving minimal information on the UDI website, then waiting for an appointment at the Police immigration office to become available.
 This took just a couple of weeks.

 The appointment itself lasted just two minutes.
 I had to show ID (passport) and have my picture and fingerprints taken.
 My residence letter was there waiting for me to collect, and the card is due to arrive by post any day now.

 It is free to apply, but not optional.
 All Brits currently in Norway must start this process in 2021, or you will lose your right to live in the country.
-Read more information on the UDI website.
+Read more here or check the information on the UDI website.

 There are many categories of permit available under the category of work immigration, all with specific conditions.
 They include: skilled workers, seasonal workers, exchange programmes, vocational training, diplomats and NATO personnel, seafarers, and employees of companies located in EU/EEA countries.

 The most common of these is a work permit as a skilled worker.
 To gain this, you need a firm full-time job offer from a Norwegian employer, paying at least NOK 397,100 per year, or NOK 428,200 per year if the position requires a master degree.
 These figures change annually, and are correct as of January 2023.